nbun/pps-coq/README.md

 ## Working with Coq
 There are two popular options for writing code and constructing proofs in Coq: CoqIDE and Proof General.
 The former is a [graphical tool](https://coq.inria.fr/refman/Reference-Manual018.html) that features basic editing capabilities, a simple interface and allows the user to easily navigate and view a proof and its current (sub)goals.![CoqIDE](images/CoqIDE.png)

-[Proof General](https://proofgeneral.github.io/) is an Emacs extension that, similar to CoqIDE, provides a front-end to Coq for the popular ~~operating semacs spell checkystem~~ editor.
+[Proof General](https://proofgeneral.github.io/) is an Emacs extension that, similar to CoqIDE, provides a front-end to Coq for the popular ~~operating system~~ editor.
 The extension collection [Company-Coq](https://github.com/cpitclaudel/company-coq) includes Proof General and adds even more features, such as prettification of operators and types, powerful auto-completion and other nice-to-have-but-probably-not-necessary functions.

 ### Proof General